 However, just because you grow one of the above fruits does not mean that your entire harvest will be ruined.
 You can take measures to protect your fruit trees from squirrels, chipmunks and other animals like birds.

-How Do I Protect My Fruit Trees from Squirrels and Birds?
+How Do I Protect My Fruit Trees from Squirrels?

 Protecting your fruit trees from pesky critters can be a daunting task, but it’s important to take the necessary precautions to ensure that your crop remains safe and intact.